| | |

 Fold your fabric in half with the selvages to the middle.
 (This may not work for larger sizes.)

 Measure down from the armpit with your measurement.
-Follow the edge of the pattern to get a slight A-line edge. (you want to add 1.5 to two inches to the width.)
-Cut a front and a back bodice piece.
+Follow the edge of the pattern to get a slight A-line shape.
+(You want to add 1.5 to two inches to the width from the edge of the armscye.)

 Line up the sleeve pattern on the fold of the fabric and cut two sleeves.